hseligson1/hseligson1/README.md

 ## 🔭 I'm currently working on

 - Connecting with HubSpot Devs focusing on API best practices and CRM customizations!
-- Creating a Developer Advocacy Inclusion Guide 😄
+- Seeking ways to generate awareness and start a Developer Advocacy Inclusion Guide 😄

 ## 🌱 I'm currently learning